gurkin33/respect_validation/docs/translation.md

 !!! tip
     There is no need to translate all messages from [provided dictionary](https://github.com/gurkin33/respect_validation/blob/1.2.0/bin/default_messages.json)
-    you can add there only rules which you want to use.
+    you can add rules which you want to use.
 If library cannot find related messages in provided dictionary, then it will use default ones.

 ### Example